KKSU (AM): KSAC and KKSU

 In 1927, KSAC moved to 900 kHz, and on November 11, 1928, with the implementation of the Federal Radio Commission's General Order 40, it was moved to 580 kHz, sharing broadcast time on this frequency with the University of Iowa's WSUI.

 In 1930, Senator Arthur Capper, publisher of Topeka's daily newspaper, the Topeka Daily Capital, asked Kansas State to share time on 580 kHz with his new station, WIBW, replacing WSUI.
 Kansas State agreed, realizing that it could not afford to make full-time use of their assignment.

 In 1948, KSAC boosted its transmitter power to 5,000 watts, matching its commercial partner.
-Because 580 kHz is one of the lowest frequencies on the AM band, the station had an expansive groundwave signal, which provided daytime coverage of most the state.
+Because 580 kHz is one of the lowest frequencies on the AM band, the station had an expansive groundwave signal, which provided daytime coverage of most of the state.
 The station was off the air at the end of 1950 and early 1951 after losing its transmitter to fire.

 In 1984 KSAC wanted to change its call letters from KSAC to KKSU, almost 30 years after the school had become a university instead of an agricultural college.
 However, a mothballed Merchant Marine ship, the Hunter Victory, was still technically assigned this call sign, and was reluctant to give it up.
 As a stopgap, on July 26 KSAC changed its call sign to its second choice, KEXT (Kansas EXTension).
 The KSAC call sign was sold for $25,000 to the former KROY-FM in Sacramento, California.
 Efforts continued to get the preferred KKSU call letters, which soon became available, and were assigned four days later.

 By the mid-1990s, KKSU was on the air from 12:30 pm to 5:30 pm Central Time every weekday, airing livestock reports, agricultural updates, and news programming.
 For several years, it also had a daily hour of recorded classical music called Music From the Masters.